15 Interesting Team Meeting Ideas For Enhanced Team Engagement

 11. Build A Wall of Ideas

-As previously stated, a clear plan or agenda will serve as the foundation of your meeting.
+As previously stated, a clear plan or agenda will be the foundation of your meeting.
 It will allow ideas to flow between members of your team.
-And, to have a robust discussion about all of the ideas discussed, you'll need to put them somewhere where everyone can see them.
+And, to have a robust discussion about all the ideas discussed, you'll need to put them somewhere where everyone can see them.
 The best way to accomplish this is to construct an idea wall to project their creativity.
 You can use sticky notes or a whiteboard to allow employees to present their ideas to the team.

 12. Hold Short Meetings